akhilsambasivan/Core_Comp_playbook/README.md

 # Ansible code to install and compile custom modules.

-An Ansible code that custom compiles the following components on RedHat/CentOS or Debian/Ubuntu as being the normal user.
+An Ansible code that custom compiles the following components on RedHat/CentOS as being the normal user.

 ## Prerequisites to be installed in all the nodes to support the compilation without any issues:
     * expat-devel-2.1.0-10.el7_3.x86_64